IMXNOOBX/cs2-external-esp/README.md

 [![Cs2ESP](https://cdn.discordapp.com/attachments/903283950267564094/1148569148318822461/image.png)](https://youtu.be/SV_lddIxQ5w)
 ## 🌳 Simple Use

-* Releases have been removed in order to be allowed in unknowncheats so the binaries are published there
+* Releases have been removed in order to be allowed in UnknownCheats, so the binaries are published there.
-1. Go to unknwoncheats post [**cs2-external-esp**](https://www.unknowncheats.me/forum/counter-strike-2-a/600259-cs2-external-esp.html)
+1. Go to the UnknownCheats post [**cs2-external-esp**](https://www.unknowncheats.me/forum/counter-strike-2-a/600259-cs2-external-esp.html)
 2. Click on the binary file you want to download and download it.
-3. Open the binary file and cs2 (doesnt matter which one goes first (if you are having issues with esp not showing, wait to open till in game))
+3. Open the binary file and CS2 (Doesn't matter which one goes first (If you are having issues with ESP not showing, wait to open till in game))
 ❗ Make sure your game is in full screen windowed

 ## 💧 Repository Update

-* If you have updated the offsets, and want to share it with everyone follow this  steps
+* If you have updated the offsets, and want to share it with everyone follow these steps

-1. Create a [pull request](https://github.com/IMXNOOBX/cs2-external-esp/pulls) and provided just the `offsets/offsets.json` updated file in the pull request. if there are any other files modified it will be denied
+1. Create a [pull request](https://github.com/IMXNOOBX/cs2-external-esp/pulls) and provide just the `offsets/offsets.json` updated file in the pull request.
+If there are any other files modified it will be denied.

 2. Provide a valid image that the esp is working on the latest version on the game